frkn-dev/site/README.md

 ### Security

 The `pnpm test` command includes a package audit.
-Additionally, to ensure the security of our project, periodically update packages using `ncu` ([npm-check-updates](https://www.npmjs.com/package/npm-check-updates)) and [scan](https://www.npmjs.com/package/snyk) them with `snyk test`.
+Additionally, to ensure the security of our project, periodically update packages using `ncu` ([npm-check-updates](https://www.npmjs.com/package/npm-check-updates)) and [scan](https://www.npmjs.com/package/snyk) them with `snyk test`